ibruxo/natiq_bot/README.md

 # 📖 Natiq Quran Bot

-A Bale Messenger bot that delivers random verses from the Holy Quran together with Persian translations.
+A Multi Messenger bot that delivers random verses from the Holy Quran together with Persian translations.

 The bot supports: